Amer Gojak: International career

 Gojak represented Bosnia and Herzegovina at all youth levels.

-In March 2017, he received his first senior call-up, for a 2018 FIFA World Cup qualifier against Gibraltar and a friendly game against Albania, but had to wait until 15 November 2018 to make his debut in a 2018–19 UEFA Nations League game against Austria.
+In March 2017, he received his first senior call up, for a 2018 FIFA World Cup qualifier against Gibraltar and a friendly game against Albania, but had to wait until 15 November 2018 to make his debut in a 2018–19 UEFA Nations League B match against Austria.

 On 5 September 2019, in a UEFA Euro 2020 qualifier against Liechtenstein, Gojak scored a brace, his first senior international goals.

 Personal life

 Gojak married his long-time girlfriend Irma in April 2022.
+Together they have two daughters named Uma and Dunja.

+He is a practising Muslim; together with a then teammate Izet Hajrović he visited a mosque in Zagreb.